Skip to main content

 In the landmark case Riley v.
 California, the United States Supreme Court found it unconstitutional to search and seize digital content on cell phones during arrests without a warrant.
 Before Riley v.
 California, there was a case, Chimel v.
 California, where the court ruled that the police had the authority to search areas close to the arrested person without a warrant if they arrested them.

-In the case of Riley, the Supreme Court judge ruled that the contents of a person’s cell phone do not threaten an officer’s safety and therefore concluded a need for a warrant if the officers wish to search the phone.
+In Riley, the Supreme Court judge ruled that the contents of a person’s cell phone do not threaten an officer’s safety and concluded that a warrant is needed if the officers wish to search the phone.

 Schedule a Free Consultation with Ehline Law